June 2014 Senior Activity Calendar

 Take your residents to your local nature center during this Great Outdoors Month.

-Show residents a thrilling western movie on this day that the Western series "Hopalong Cassidy" premiered, or show an episode of the Hopalong Cassidy Collection (1952).
+Show a thrilling western movie to your residents on this day that the Western series "Hopalong Cassidy" premiered, or show an episode of the Hopalong Cassidy Collection (1952).

 - Korean War began (1950)